datarobot-forks/dynamo/docs/guides/metrics.md

 - **Concurrent request tracking**: Current active requests
 - **Error tracking**: Detailed error counts by type (deserialization, invalid messages, response streams, generation, publishing)

 These base metrics are automatically created when using the Distributedruntime code that have request handlers.
-When an endpoint calls the ingress-or-handler function, these metrics are automatically measured and updated.
+When an endpoint calls the request handler function, these metrics are automatically measured and updated.
 Additional base metrics are being added to the system to expand the default observability coverage.

 Base metrics are automatically exposed on the HTTP `/metrics` endpoint when the `DYN_SYSTEM_ENABLED` environment variable is set to `true`.
 This allows Prometheus and other monitoring tools to scrape the metrics without additional configuration.

 The metrics endpoint port can be configured using the `DYN_SYSTEM_PORT` environment variable.
-If set to 0, the system will assign a random available port.
+If set to 0, the system will assign a random available port, which is useful for integration testing to avoid port conflicts.

 ## Prometheus Output Example